Do you have an "everyday addiction"?

 Let’s think about your day.

-For the most part, we don’t acknowledge these behaviours as addictive because they are something that most of us participate in daily.
+For the most part, we don’t acknowledge these behaviors as addictive because they are something that most of us participate in daily.
 Everyone needs to eat, right?
 It’s important to answer your phone or return messages for work.
 Who doesn’t love a huge piece of mouth-watering cheesecake after a tough day?
-But binge eating and overeating when one is not hungry may not be related to the needs of the body, but to the needs of the brain.
+Binge eating when one is not hungry may not be related to the needs of the body but to the needs of the brain.

 Think of having an excellent meal and feeling full and satisfied.
 This triggers a release of dopamine in your brain.
-How about scoring that great 70% off sale on black shoes (although you have 15 pairs already).
+How about scoring that great 70% off sale on black shoes (although you have 15 pairs already)?
 That gives us a little thrill as we feel pleasure at our great bargain.
-Once we identify that shopping or video games or checking Facebook or eating pie makes us feel better, we often repeat these behaviours.
+Once we identify that shopping, playing video games, checking Facebook, or eating a pie makes us feel better, we often repeat these behaviors.

-Why are some people more at risk for this kind of behaviour than others?
+Why are some people more at risk for this kind of behavior than others?

 When do you know that you’re in trouble?